BaghirovaKhanim/JS-Calculator/README.md

-Dark and Light Themed Calculator wirh html, scss and js.
+Dark and Light Themed Calculator with html, scss and js.